hernan-erasmo/overlord-rs/crates/whistleblower-rs/README.md

 ### 2. Intelligent Filtering
 - Only processes events that could affect liquidation status
-- Filters out dust transactions below meaningful thresholds
-- Focuses on reserves tracked by the system
+- Focuses only on reserves tracked by the system

 ### 3. Robust Connection Management
 - Automatic reconnection on WebSocket failures
 - Graceful handling of RPC endpoint issues
 - Continuous operation during network instability

-## Data Flow

-1. **Event Subscription**: Connect to AAVE v3 Pool contract events
-2. **Event Filtering**: Process only liquidation-relevant events
-3. **Data Enrichment**: Extract user, asset, and amount information
-4. **Message Creation**: Build `WhistleblowerUpdate` with event details
-5. **ZMQ Forwarding**: Send update to vega-rs for cache updates

 ## Message Format